7Block Labs

 The bottom line

-If you’d like, we’ll share a redacted CI pipeline and Grafana board we use to operate OP, Orbit, and ZK chains at scale.
+Hey!
+If you’d like, we can definitely share a cleaned-up version of our CI pipeline, along with the Grafana dashboard we use to manage OP, Orbit, and ZK chains at scale.
+Just let me know!

 Like what you're reading?
 Let's build together.